-Root canals are one of the most commonly performed dental procedure in the United States.
+Root canals are one of the most commonly performed dental procedures in the United States.
 At Wintergreen Family Dental in Rockville, Maryland, Huixin Wang, DDS, provides root canals to treat infection in the roots of your teeth.
 If you notice potential signs of infection, such as heightened tooth sensitivity, pain, or a toothache, you should come into the office and let Dr. Wang know.
 To schedule an appointment, call or use the online booking tool today.

 Endodontics is the dental specialty that deals with the nerves of the teeth.
 Root canals are probably the most notorious procedure in dentistry and the most common procedure relating to endodontics.

 When a tooth becomes infected due to decay or trauma, it’s usually related to the nerves in the root of the tooth.
 The infected nerves need to be removed.
 If left untreated, an infection can turn into an abscess, which is a much more serious problem that can cause bone loss in the jaw.

 First, Dr. Wang numbs the area around the tooth with a local anesthetic to start the procedure.
 Then, she uses a special dental drill to create an opening in the tooth in order to access the canal.
 This allows her to carefully remove any infected tissue with small dental instruments.

 After she removes the infected materials, she cleans the entire canal and fills the space with a sealant called gutta-percha.